arummel/arummel.github.io/_pages/research.md

 {% include base_path %}

-Overview of research interests
+My dissertation work is focused on the physiology of bat muscles in relation to the unique thermal environment imposed by flight.
+Flying animals must contend with

 {% assign ordered_pages = site.research | sort:"order_number" %}

 {% for post in ordered_pages %}
-  {% include archive-single.html type="grid"%}
+  {% include archive-single.html type="grid" %}
 {% endfor %}